JonTuck/GitHubWorkFlow/ideas/assessment_ideas.md

 #Specification

-- Project design needs (wireframes should be included)
+**You should not include wire frames as these will be part of assesment two **

 - Outline the features of your website
 - Include a notional client invoice